[Article was updated on 23.3.2020]

 Keep cache in a separate SSD disk

-A separate fast SSD disk or a disk array to assign the disk cache folder is the best way to remove SSD disk as the bottleneck.
+A separate fast SSD disk or a disk array to assign the disk cache folder is the best way to remove the SSD disk as the bottleneck.
 Because After Effect not only write rendered result but also read and write into the cache folder simultaneously.

 Transcode your source footage